profezzorn/ProffieOS/README.md

   - props/saber_caiwin_buttons.h (for multi_prop compatibility)
   - sound/sound_library.h        (for detonator_Oli_buttons & jetpack_Oli_buttons compatibility)

+... changes to more props comming (for multi_prop and multiple blade detect compatibility)

 # ProffieOS

 The open source operating system.
 Proffie OS is supported on various platforms ranging from Teensy 3.2 development boards to its own dedicated ProffieBoard reference hardware.